 Most important is to focus on what you can do for your clients.
 Your website must breathe the Call to Action mentality.
 You can help, but only if you are asked for help.
 Make it easy to ask!

-If you enjoyed reading this article about coaching websites, you should read these as well:
+If you enjoyed reading this article on coaching websites, you should check out this one about corporate website design.